Dubosej1/blackjack-trivia/docs/terms.md

 - TEN-CARD: A 10 pt value card.
 Either a 10, JACK, QUEEN or KING.

+- TRIVIA CREDIT: The point system used in Trivia Mode.
+If PLAYER runs out of credits, it's GAME OVER.

+- TRIVIA MODE: The game mode where PLAYER has to answer a Trivia Question, whenever they Hit or Double Down.

-- VALUE: A number that is how much a card is worth in Blackjack's scoring system.
+- VALUE (Card): A number that is how much a card is worth in Blackjack's scoring system.
 Based on a card's rank.